pavel-surinin/vilnius-kindergarten-ui/README.md

-h1.
-Create react application
+# Create react application

-To create react application we will use:
+##To create react application we will use:

 - NPM (node package manager) as a package manager [documentaiton](https://docs.npmjs.com/files/package.json) NPM is configured in package.json, that must be on the root folder of your project.
 For now we need few blocks: